-on top and through one another ii Director: Nada El Omari and Sonya Mwambu Duration: 2:53 Country: Canada Year: 2022 Format: Double 8mm Sound: Yes In a continued state of chaos and common lines - This is one of those really boring, pretentious, and selfmaybe lonelier, even looking more closely through the indulgent cartoons where the white, male self-insert protagonist just stands around like some clearness: "I think you're looking for new dreams" they said.
-Unknowingly, we've found new spaces, angsty French revolutionary, whilst the voice-over narration delivers a rambling personal anecdote; filled with stories and thoughts, new sounds and trees, new times, all travelling - always and possibly around the production of the film itself.
-It's very clever. forever - on top and through one another.
+on top and through one another ii Director: Nada El Omari and Sonya Mwambu Duration: 2:53 Country: Canada Year: 2022 Format: Double 8mm Sound: Yes In a continued state of chaos and common lines - maybe lonelier, even looking more closely through the clearness: "I think you're looking for new dreams" they said.
+Unknowingly, we've found new spaces, filled with stories and thoughts, new sounds and trees, new times, all travelling always and forever - on top and through one another.